The Maine Steiners

 The current group consists of:

-Baritone: Ryan Murray, Sam Morrill
+Baritone: Ryan Murray, Riley Jackson

 Our current repertoire consists in part of:

-Disney Medley
+The Disney Medley

-...and many more!
+...and more!

 Overall, the Maine Steiners have had an amazingly fruitful existence encouraging young men and women to keep music in their lives as they transfer to secondary schooling and beyond.
 We are proud of what we have accomplished and we are thankful to the countless men that came before us all the way back to John Mitchell and his friends that have made this group what it is and all the traditions that have come with it.
 We are beyond excited to see what this year will bring to our group as well as the years to come.